bitburner-official/bitburner-src/markdown/bitburner.ns.isrunning.md

 </td><td>

-Filename or PID of script to check.
-This is case-sensitive.
+_(Optional)_ Filename (case-sensitive) or PID of script to check.
+Optional, default to the current script's pid.

 </td></tr>